 There may be hundreds of queens in each Argentine ant colony and each queen lays hundreds of eggs which hatch in 30 days.
-After 2 months or so adults emerge to renew the life cycle.
+After two months or so, adults emerge to renew the life cycle.
 New Argentine Ant colonies are formed in a process called budding.
 This is how an Argentine ant infestation can grow out of control in a short amount of time.

 Outdoor Argentine ant nests may be associated with ornamental trees and shrubs that support large populations of honeydew-producing insects such as aphids, soft scales, mealybugs or whiteflies.
 So, avoid planting such trees and shrubs next to buildings and keep plants, grass, and mulch several inches away from the foundation of buildings because ants will use these materials for nests.

 If you think you may have an Argentine ant infestation please call our offices for a FREE INSPECTION & NO OBLIGATION ESTIMATE.